annieyan/PreprocessSatelliteImagery-ObjectDetection/README.md

 # **Disclaimer**

-This repository is dual-licensed under Apache 2.0 and Creative Common Attribution-NonCommercial-NoDerivs CC BY-NC-ND 4.0.
+This repository is dual-licensed under Apache 2.0 and Creative Common Attribution-NonCommercial-NoDerivs CC BY-NC-ND 4.0 (see license files attached in this repository).

 This repository is modified from the code for the [ the DIUx xView Detection Challenge](https://github.com/DIUx-xView).
 The paper is available [here](https://arxiv.org/abs/1802.07856).